Orit Kedar

-Orit Kedar is an Israeli political scientist.
+Orit Kedar (Hebrew: אורית קדר) is an Israeli political scientist.
 She is a professor of political science at the Hebrew University of Jerusalem, where she is also affiliated with the Federmann Center for the Study of Rationality.
 She specializes in electoral politics, electoral systems and party systems, and comparative vote choice under different political systems.

 Education and early work

 Kedar attended Tel Aviv University, where she earned a BA in economics and political science.
 She then obtained an MA in political science at Brown University.
 In 2003 she completed a PhD in political science at Harvard University, where she earned the Noxon Toppan Award for the Best Dissertation in Political Science in 2003.

 After completing her PhD, Kedar joined the faculty at the University of Michigan, where she was also affiliated with the Center for Political Studies and the Center for European Studies.
 From 2006 to 2007 she was a post-doctoral fellow at Tel Aviv University, and then she moved to the political science faculty at The Massachusetts Institute of Technology.
 In 2009 she joined the faculty of the Hebrew University of Jerusalem.
 She has also held visiting positions at New York University and the European University Institute.